Home

 The student

-• can manage and analyze experimentally measured data for core analysis.
+• can manage and analyze experimental data

-• can write a scientific report.
+• can write and provide feedback to scientific reports.

 Required Previous Knowledge